Humongous Fungus: The Largest Living Thing on Earth

 According to Cardiff University biosciences professor Lynne Boddy, “Fungi are the garbage disposal agents of the natural world.
 They break down dead, organic matter, and by doing that they release nutrients.
 Those nutrients are then made available for plants to carry on growing.”

 In diverse forests, fungi kill and feed on only the weakest trees.
-But what can happen with a monoculture of trees (all the same types of tree planted together in large areas) is that disease or weather can weaken all of them at once.
+But what can happen with a monoculture of trees (all the same types of tree planted together in large areas) is that disease or weather can weaken all of them at the same time.
 When this happens it allows fungi like Armillaria to take out entire forests at once.

-The more diversity nature has, the less likely a disease or fungus will be able to wipe it all out at once.
+The more diversity nature has, the less likely a disease or fungus will be able to wipe out huge areas.
 This is one reason why monoculture farming is dangerous, and why many choose to plant diversity into their fields with a healthy polyculture theme.

 By studying the Humongous Fungus in Oregon, scientists are hoping to better understand (and be able to control) Armillaria infestation in other affected areas around the globe.
 As a side project it appears to be yet another reminder that diversity and variety are key to ongoing biological success.